We offer sessional childcare during term time only.

 Outdoor activities contribute to children's health, their physical development and their knowledge of the world around them.
-The children have the opportunity and are encouraged, to take part in outdoor child-chosen and adult-led activities, as well as those provided indoors including two-weekly Children's Yoga Sessions led by a qualified Yoga teacher.
+The children have the opportunity and are encouraged, to take part in outdoor child-chosen and adult-led activities.

 The Extended Session (available to children the term after they are 3)

 Children may attend for extended sessions Monday to Thursday (12.15 - 1.15pm).
 During this period the staff and children will eat their lunch, that they have brought with them from home.
 This session is a great opportunity for children to further develop their social interaction skills and build relationships with peers and adults.

 On a Monday, Tuesday and Wednesday, there is also the opportunity for a further extension of two hours (1.15 -3.15pm) to enable a child to receive six hours of nursery education in one session.

 The nursery makes snacks a social time at which children and adults often eat together.
 We plan the menus for snacks so that they provide the children with healthy and nutritious food.
 Do tell us about your child's dietary needs and we will make sure that these are met.

 Copies of the nursery’s policies and procedures are available for you to see at the setting.
 Our policies help us to make sure that the service provided by the nursery is a high quality one and that being a member of the nursery is an enjoyable and beneficial experience for each child and her/his parents.